What's on the site and how it works

 Bills and Supplementary Order Papers

-This website provides links to Deemed Regulations (the Deemed Regulations themselves are not hosted on this website).
-Links to revoked Deemed Regulations are not provided.
-Note that the Parliamentary Counsel Office relies on information received from agencies responsible for administering Deemed Regulations.
+This website links to Other Instruments (previously referred to as Deemed Regulations).
+The Other Instruments themselves are not hosted on this website.
+The Parliamentary Counsel Office relies on information received from the agencies responsible for administering Other Instruments.
 Because of this, the Parliamentary Counsel Office does not assume responsibility for the accuracy or completeness of the links provided.
-For advice about particular Deemed Regulations, contact the agency responsible for administering them.
+For advice about particular Other Instruments, contact the agency responsible for administering them.

 What is not on this website